genehhz/AI6101/README.md

 ## Model Training and Inference

 1. Clone/download the entire file
+2. Download the necessary package from requirements in requirements.txt
+3. Open main_informer.py in any IDE
+4. Change the --data and --data_path file to the data you want to run in arg.parser accordingly
-3. Change the hyperparameters in the arg.parser accordingly
+5. Change the hyperparameters in the arg.parser accordingly
-2. Run the "main_informer.py"
+6. Run the "main_informer.py" in IDE

 or

-1. Simply run in right environment
+1. Simply run in right environment with the requirements in requirements.txt installed
 ```bash
 python main_informer.py --data WTH --data_path WTH.csv --optimizer adam --lossfunction = mse
 ```